JRBM-png/JRBM-png/README.md

 Computer Science Student
 ------------------------

 Welcome to my page, I am currently a first year computer science student.
-I originally come from a business background, however I made the switch to computer science late 2025.
-My main interest is cyber security specifically around data protection and data management.
+My career goal is to secure a position within cyber security where I can manage and protect data.
+I am eager to expand my knowledge through hands on experience, continuous learning and new challenges.

 * Based in the United Kingdom
 * Contact me at [jaheimbm28@gmail.com](mailto:jaheimbm28@gmail.com)